consulas/RecordRecap/README.md

 tiny, tiny.en, base, base.en, small, small.en, medium, medium.en, large, N/A
 Whisper models are saved in "~/.cache/whisper"

+## Capturing Desktop Audio
+pyaudio can only read input audio streams, so there's no built-in way to capture desktop audio.
+However you can install any audio loopback tools to route your desktop audio to a virtual microphone.
+See some software recommendations below.
+Linux - PulseAudio, ALSA, JACK
+MacOS - Loopback, VB Audio, JACK
+Windows - Stereo Mix (by Realtek, needs to be enabled)

 # Usage
 Run `python main.py <job_index> <meeting_name>`
 Steps: